ropenttd/suds/README.txt

  <PathToPlugins>/Soap/libottdadmin2/client.py
  This will give the same functionality, but only for the Soap plugin.
 On the upside, no sudo access required.

+Installation

+ To install Soap, simply copy the Soap directory into the bots plugin directory, and load the plugin once the bot is running.